TNTurnerLab/Tortoise/README.md

 1) .bam or .cram files for the trio(s)
 2) A comma delimited text file, with one trio per line, with sample IDs formatted in the following way:  Father,Mother,Child

+You may run WGS, WES, and PacBio long-read sequencing data.

 You may download the full 30x WGS NA12878 trio .cram files from the 1000 Genomes Project to test the workflow, links found below:

 ```